adrianovalente/skyline-js/README.md

 ## Contributing

 This project is licensed under the [MIT](./LICENSE) license.

-Please feel free to open issues and pull requests and help documenting code!
+Please feel free to open issues and submitting pull requests!